atharvdix/covid19-vactweet-nlp/README.md

 <h2>Introduction</h2>

 <p>In this project, sentiment analysis is performed on COVID-19 vaccine tweets.
 Analysis is done on two Kaggle datasets.
-The first dataset is by Gabriel Preda, [COVID-19 All Vaccine Tweets](https://www.kaggle.com/gpreda/all-covid19-vaccines-tweets/), and the second dataset is by Kash, [Covid Vaccine Tweets](https://www.kaggle.com/kaushiksuresh147/covidvaccine-tweets/).
+The first dataset is by Gabriel Preda, "COVID-19 All Vaccine Tweets" (https://www.kaggle.com/gpreda/all-covid19-vaccines-tweets/), and the second dataset is by Kash, "Covid Vaccine Tweets" (https://www.kaggle.com/kaushiksuresh147/covidvaccine-tweets/).
 The combined dataset consists of around 350,000 records (at the time of the analysis).
 The data analytics framework used for the project is [Apache Spark](https://spark.apache.org/).

 The libraries used for the project are: